 Choose your modmates carefully.
 It is extremely important to form a lottery group with people you can live with comfortably, rather than students with lots of points who aren't a good match for you.
 Talk with potential modmates about the issues that you'll face when living together, and whether you would be compatible.
 This should include: who will share the double, tolerance to smoke on clothing, cleanliness, cooking/shopping together, noise level, and anything else that's important to you.

 Once you've formed a group, discuss and fill out a modmate contract to set designations and norms for the group.
 Completing a modmate contract will earn your group one extra point.
 Modmate contracts can be downloaded as a PDF or picked up at the HOO.
 The contract must be completed in full and signed by every member of the group (excluding those on leave this semester) to qualify for the extra point.
-If you fail to win a mod the contract will be returned to the point person designated on the registration form.
-Your group can use the same modmate contract in the next size lottery you participate in, but all new group members must sign the contract to be awarded the extra point.
+If you fail to win a mod, the contract will be returned to the point person designated on the registration form.
+Your group can use the same modmate contract in the next size lottery you participate in, but any new group members must sign the contract to be awarded the extra point.
 Contracts will be kept on file and mod residents will have the chance to review and revise their agreements during their initial mod meeting in the fall.

 Step 3: Submit a complete registration packet to the HOO by 1 p.m. sharp on the lottery day for the mod size you are trying to win.
 LATE REGISTRATION PACKETS CANNOT BE ACCEPTED.
 No exceptions.
 A complete packet includes:

 You can submit registration packets in person during the HOO's business hours (Monday-Friday, 8:30-4:30 p.m.) or outside of our business hours by using the drop-slot in the interior door to the office.
 Please be 100% sure your registration packet is complete and secured together.
 You cannot amend/change your registration packet after it has been submitted.